Governance and Administration

 The first sustainability director was hired in 2009.
 Michael Lizotte currently holds the position as an interim director.

-The University will undergo its first campuswide assessment of sustainability in 2010-2011, using the Association for the Advancement in Higher Education (AASHE) Sustainability Tracking, Assessment, and Reporting System (STARS).
+The University conducted its first campus-wide assessment of sustainability, using the Association for the Advancement in Higher Education (AASHE) Sustainability Tracking, Assessment and Reporting System (STARS).
 The University is one of 228 institutions listed as STARS Charter Participants.
+The final report will be released in December 2011.

 The University purchased 23 percent of its electricity from renewable sources.
 UW Oshkosh has been a member of the Green Power Partnership with the EPA since 2002.

 Energy efficiency improvements will continue through performance contracts with Johnson Controls.
-Major efforts include changing outdoor lights to induction lamps.
+Large outdoor lighting fixtures for parking lots and path lighting were converted to more efficient induction lamps.

-Dining Services and their contractor, Sodexo, have been increasing sustainable food options.
-Milk, potatoes, and some produce and cheese has been procured locally.
+Dining Services and their contractor, Sodexo, have increased sustainable food options.
+Milk, potatoes and some produce and cheese were procured locally.
 Fair Trade items, primarily coffee, tea and chocolate, have been expanded in outlets, vending machines and as the default choice for catered events.
 Humane products include shell eggs from cage-free chickens.

-The campus gardens were open for a third summer for students growing food and flowers.
+The campus gardens were open for a fourth summer for students growing food and flowers.
 The gardens are located at the Third Street facilities and managed following organic practices.
-A summer internship was supported by the Sustainability Office and Facilities Maintenance.
-A new student gardeners' club was formally initiated.
+The new student garden club organized volunteers to construct 20 raised beds and fence in areas for student gardenting and for a research plot used by the Department of Biology and Microbiology.
+Materials for these projects were purchased with funds donated by alumni.

 The University continued to provide free bus passes for all students and staff to use the Oshkosh Transit System (OTS).
-OTS developed a specific survey and consulted a focus group of campus users to develop its next five-year plan.
-OTS has purchased four hybrid electric buses to use heavily on campus routes.
-Titan Transit, supported by student fees, entered its third year of operations to extend transit to hours not covered by the city.
+Titan Transit, supported by student fees, entered its fourth year of operations to extend transit to hours not covered by the city.

 Buildings and Grounds Maintenance